CFL Impact CapitalNext Section

 The Community Foundation extended a $250,000 loan to Rowan Downstream, on behalf of the Portland Investment Initiative, to transform a vacant 60,000 square foot warehouse in Louisville’s Portland neighborhood into a home for the University of Louisville’s Master of Fine Arts and Archaeology programs.
 This investment will loan will help turn a blighted building into a vibrant anchor institution in West Louisville.

 The Community Foundation extended a $210,000 loan to River City Housing.
-This loan will be used to acquire, renovate and sell 7 single-family homes in the Shively / Cane Run area to families with modest incomes.
+This loan was used to acquire, renovate and sell 7 single-family homes in the Shively / Cane Run area to families with modest incomes.
+Efficient construction management and the demand for affordable homes allowed River City Housing to renovate and sell the homes more quickly than anticipated.
+We celebrate our first fully repaid loan!

 The Community Foundation extended a $300,000 loan to Volunteers of America Mid-States, helping to turn multi-year capital campaign pledges into cash that can be used immediately for renovations and start-up costs for a second location of Freedom House.
 Freedom House is a residential, addiction treatment program for parenting and pregnant women.